ON THE BACK OF THOUGHT

 They don’t teach this…

-The lesson is there, but for the most part, we’re unaware of it.
-The symphony of existence is here and now, hitting high notes in the canopy of stars, dancing sprites to the mids on the forest floor, rumbling base at the Earth’s core.
+The lesson is there, but we’re mostly unaware of it.
+The symphony of existence is here and now, hitting high notes in the canopy of stars, dancing sprites to the mids on the forest floor, and rumbling base at the Earth’s core.

 When a single drop of water evaporates from a leaf, it creates negative water vapour pressure in the surrounding leaf cells.
 This negative pressure draws water into the leaf through vascular tissue called the xylem, which extends from the roots, through the trunk, and out to the branches and leaves of the tree.
 Like the human vascular system, which carries blood throughout the body, the xylem transports water and nutrients in the tree.

 Trees have an energetic frequency or vibration that provides grounding, trust, security, and stability for humans and nature.
-These majestic beings root themselves in the earth while extending towards the sky, absorbing atmospheric ingredients for energy conservation.
+These majestic beings root themselves in the crust while extending towards the sky, absorbing atmospheric ingredients to conserve energy.

 Extraterrestrial particles, carbon dioxide, and water give trees their mass.
 Since we exhale carbon dioxide and water, our negative becomes their positive.
 We benefit wholly from trees, and it seems our lives depend on them, so why do we give them little to no credibility?